New air-gap jumper covertly transmits data in hard-drive sounds

 Germany's Fraunhofer Institute for Communication, Information

-inaudible audio signals to covertly transmit keystrokes and other sensitive data from air-gapped machines.
+Processing, and Ergonomics devised a technique that used inaudible audio signals to covertly transmit keystrokes and other sensitive data from air-gapped machines.

 The techniques are effective, but their utility in real-world